ross-sum/bliss_term/README.md

 * Word wrap is yet to be implemented.
 At the moment, the terminal assumes an 'endless' (1000 character) line length.
 It should enforce word wrap when the user requests it.
+* vi does not work with a file that is in Blissymbolics.
+This is because vi wants to position the cursor after every non-ASCII character and Gtk.Text_ buffer will not put the cursor at points immediately after the last entered Blissymbolic charaacter (rembembering Blissymbolics characters are outside of the ASCII character range).

 There are probably numerous other errors that I have yet to discover.
 I am actively using this terminal emulator whenever it is safe for me to do so, so I